aimms/how-to/Articles/533/533-how-to-retrieve-file-data-with-data-exchange.rst

 	1000
 	);

-On line 1 we build the newRequest by setting the needed parameters (name of the request, the URL, the callback method and the optional parameter for the responseFile since we want to retrieve a file).
+On line 1 we build the new request by setting the needed parameters (name of the request, the URL, the callback method and the optional parameter for the response file since we want to retrieve a file).
 An important note to make here is that we need to set up a callback procedure for the response to be stored and processed in.
 In our example we've simply copied the prototype for ``dex::EmptyCallback`` as it is available in the library, pasted it into our main project and gave it a more logical name.

+On line 9 we perform the request with the name as defined on line 2.
+We've added 3000 milliseconds to ``dex::client::WaitForResponses`` to make sure we wait for the incoming response before we call the callback.

+Optionally we could add the ``dex::client::CloseRequest`` to make sure the request is fully closed (note that this does not delete the response file).

-Running the procedure 'pr_dexRequest' will now give the same result as the previously described procedure: Output.xml is placed in the project folder.
+Running the procedure 'Mapping_Import' will now give the same result as the previously described procedure: Output.xml is placed in the project folder.
 In our project the setup looks like this (where procedure Mapping_Import holds the code as in the previous code block):

 .. image:: images/dex-with-callback.png
    :scale: 70
    :align: center